-oundation []

 The Board reviewed the BAF in detail on 17 January and considered its effectiveness.
 The strategic risks are to be refreshed for 2019/20 and the Board will be incorporating emerging risks into its assurance framework (BAF).

-The Board is asked: For strategic risks reserved to itself (SR 9,16,17) to: Note the risk rating Agree the proposed assurance rating Agree the proposed assurance statement (shown in italics) 2.
-For the 14 risks assigned to its assuring committees to: Note the risk score, assurance rating and statement from the relevant assuring committee.
+The Board is asked: 1.
+For strategic risks reserved to itself (SR 9,16, 17) to: Note the risk rating , Agree the proposed assurance rating Agree the proposed assurance statement (shown in italics) 2.
+For the 14 risks assigned to its assuring comr Note the risk score, assurance rating and statement from the relevant assuring committee.
+Supports Trust Strategic Objective: All CQC Theme: Well led Single Oversight Quality of Care Framework Leadership and Improvement Capability Theme: Implications Risk: Implications The strategic rick profile Legal/Regulatory: The strategic risk profile Compliance with Heath and Social Care Act (2008), Care Quality Commission (Registration Regulations) 2014, the NHS Act 2006, NHSI Single Oversight Framework, Foundation Trust Licence Resources: N/A Previously Quality and Safety Committee Date 24 January Considered by: Finance and Investment Committee 24 January Equality Impact Assessment: N/A Appendices: Summary Board Assurance Framework (BAF) Assurance ratings - definitions

-Supports

-Trust Strategic Objective: All

-CQC Theme: Well led

-Single Oversight Quality of Care

-Framework Leadership and Improvement Capability

-Theme:

-Implications

-Risk: The strategic risk profile -

-Legal/Regulatory: Compliance with Heath and Social Care Act (2008), C (Registration Regulations) 2014, the NHS Act 2006, I Framework, Foundation Trust Licence

-Resources: N/A

-Previously Quality and Safety Committee Date 24 January

-Considered by: Finance and Investment Committee 24 January

-Equality Impact Assessment: N/A

-Appendices: Summary Board Assurance Framework (BAF) Assurance ratings - definitions